Differential/meteor-mobile-cookbook/iOS/Gotchas.md

 ## Google Analytics

 To track using Google Analytics, use [this Cordova plugin](https://github.com/danwilson/google-analytics-plugin) and be sure to set up a GA Property of type Mobile app.

+## iOS app archive fails to validate: missing icon size

+There is an issue with setting icons in `mobile-config.js`.
+Track it [here](iOS app archive fails to validate: missing icon size).